kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

 ##### Positive Consequences

-* easier to implement
+* Easier to implement.

 ##### Negative Consequences

-* possibly more work for the user in the future
+* Possibly more work for the user in the future.
+* It's impossible to create an observability role using RBAC.
+You need to give access to the whole mesh to such a person.

 #### Move backend to the `MeshLoggingBackend` policy now